UlordChain/Document/Proof-of-Work.md

 3. Generate the output according to the content of M.

 **[Alg-1] Initialize the working memory M**
-Input  :  x  	The input of one-way function y=cryptoHello(x)
+Input  :  x  	The input of one-way function y=CryptoHello(x)
 Output： M 	Working memory
 Parameters: K   To adjust the computation speed.
 Larger K implies faster.
 Variables: